nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 ### Nebari & Dask integration

-Nebari uses [dask-gateway](https://gateway.dask.org/) to expose auto-scaling compute clusters automatically configured for the user. and provides a secure way to managing dask clusters.
+Nebari uses [dask-gateway](https://gateway.dask.org/) to expose auto-scaling compute clusters automatically configured for the user, and provides a secure way to managing dask clusters.
 We will discuss in detail the pre-defined configuration in later sections of this tutorial.

 ### Dask Gateway components: